 Charles A. Phillips

-He also has significant experience in site/civil engineering and is a recognized expert in land development, land use and zoning issues in the Mid-Atlantic.
+He also has significant experience in site and civil engineering and is a recognized expert in land development, land use and zoning issues in the mid-Atlantic.
 The land development practice within his group in the state of Maryland has been very active, providing analysis of properties subject to Maryland’s stormwater and impervious surface tax.
 In addition to serving on KCI’s board of trustees, he also serves on the board of several nonprofit organizations, including the Howard County Chamber of Commerce and Project PLASE, an advocacy group that serves Baltimore’s homeless population.
 Chuck is currently serving as the legislative chair for the American Council of Engineering Companies.
-He has been a resident of Howard County, Maryland, for more than 25 years and currently resides in Woodbine, Maryland, with Kimberly, his wife of 32 years.
+He has been a resident of Howard County, Maryland, for more than 25 years and currently resides in Woodbine, Maryland, with Kimberly, his wife of more than 30 years.

 John C. Racanelli, ex officio

-Diana Ramsay served as the president and CEO of Woods—a large human services and behavioral health sys-tem in Philadelphia—from July 2011 to 2015.
+Diana Ramsay served as the president and CEO of Woods—a human services and behavioral health system in Philadelphia—from July 2011 to 2015.
 During this time, she nearly doubled the size of the organization, expanding its programs into New Jersey and in Pennsylvania.

 The Honorable Stephanie Rawlings-Blake